ShawnTurner/gatling-gradle-plugin/README.md

 The gatling gradle plugin provides the ability to run gatling scenarios directly from a gradle build.
 The plugin utilizes the gatling cli provided by [gatling](http://gatling.io/docs/2.0.0-RC2/general/configuration.html#command-line-options).

+## 2.0 Release

+*June 20, 2016*

+Version 2.0 of this plugin is now available.
+This version is a major upgrade and is not compatible with configurations for the 1.x plugin versions.
+This upgrade deliveres the following features:
+* The ability to configure multiple simulations per gradle project.
+* Ability to set degradation tolerances for comparison of metrics in graphite.
+* Ability to pass JVM properties per task definition.

 ## Using the Plugin